Little Rock campaign: Brownsville and Bayou Meto

-Crossing the river
+Crossing the Arkansas

 The next several days saw little fighting.
 Davidson had a detachment scout down the road to Shallow Ford on August 29, and the next day, Davidson's advance guard skirmished with some of Newton's Confederate cavalry.
 More skirmishing between Davidson's men and Newton's command occurred on August 31, but Newton withdrew most of his men to Ashley's Mills on September 1.
 The brigade of Colonel James M. True had joined Steele on August 30, bringing the total Union strength to about 15,000 men.
 Steele arrived at Brownsville with the infantry on the next day; the Union forces spent the next three days scouting.
 Price had fewer than 8,000 men with which to defend Little Rock; about 6,500 were in the fortifications across the river and the rest were mainly cavalry with Walker guarding river crossings south of the city.

 On September 6, the Union troops crossed Bayou Meto at Shallow Ford and began moving towards Ashley's Mills to cross the Arkansas River there, a route that would bypass Price's fortifications.
 That same day, the tensions between Marmaduke and Walker culminated in a duel in which the latter was killed.
 Command of Walker's division fell to Archibald Dobbins.
 The next day, Steele's men drove Newton's command across the river in a skirmish at Ashley's Mills.
 The Union troops spent the next two days scouting.
 Steele formed a battle plan on September 9.
 Davidson would force a crossing of the river and outflank the Confederate fortifications, while the infantry would move along the north bank of the Arkansas River.
 Two brigades, including True's, would remain at Brownsville to guard supplies.
 On the morning of September 10, Etter's Arkansas Battery attempted to contest Davidson's crossing at Terry's Ferry, but Davidson's artillery silenced the guns, and the crossing was completed without major difficulties.
 Davidson also made a feint at a ford further downstream.